 If you’re planning to spend some time in Scotland, renting a car is a great option.
-Not only does it give you the freedom and flexibility to travel how and when you want, but it also allows you to visit parts of this wonderful country that are difficult to reach any other way than on an organized tour.
+A car rental in Scotland gives you the freedom and flexibility to travel how and when you want, but it also allows you to visit parts of this wonderful country that are difficult to reach any other way than on an organized tour.

 What do you need to rent a car in Scotland?

 You are also required to have insurance, something that can be organized by the rental agency, or with a US credit card (more on that later).
 There will be various options available to you, so you’ll have to decide what you want to add on.
 If more than one person intends to share the driving, you’ll need that as an add-on too.

 Legally speaking, that’s it, although most Scotland car rental companies will have a few additional rules you’ll have to agree to.
 For instance, most companies limit their rentals to those over the age of 21, with people aged between 21 and 24 required to pay a surcharge (due to the increased likelihood of an incident).
 Likewise, those over the age of 75 might face a surcharge for the same reason.

 Car Rental in Scotland Insurance

 As mentioned above, if you have a US credit card, it’s possible you already have CDW insurance for rental car coverage and don’t know it!
 It’s worth it to check your documentation and call your credit card to find out.
 It’s even worth considering signing up to a new credit card that does offer this.